 Reed Library, Fourth Floor • (716)673-3550

 The Learning Center provides all students with College Tutoring Services, supplemental instruction, and guided study sessions among other programs.
 The College Tutoring Services tutors are current students who major in the tutoring areas and have taken specific courses.

 Second Floor Thompson Hall • (716)673-3407

-The Media Center is provides multi-media support to all students.
-In addition to the computer lap, the Media Center houses a laminating machine, a book binder, Ellison Machines, copy machines, as well as audio/visual equipment available for student use.
+The ITS Service Center is provides multi-media support to all students.
+In addition to the computer lap, the ITS Service Center houses a laminating machine, a book binder, Ellison Machines, copy machines, as well as audio/visual equipment available for student use.